 On October 28, 2021, we announced that our Board of Directors authorized a \$70 million share repurchase program.
+On October 25, 2022, our Board of Directors authorized an additional \$70 million under the share repurchase program.
 This share repurchase program was effective as of November 2, 2021 and has no expiration date, and the timing of share repurchases and the number of shares of common stock to be repurchased will depend upon prevailing market conditions and other factors.
 Repurchases under this program will be made using our existing cash resources and may be commenced or suspended from time-to-time at our discretion without prior notice.
 Repurchases may be made in the open market, through 10b5-1 programs, or in privately negotiated transactions at prevailing market rates in accordance with federal securities laws.
-For the year ended December 25, 2021, we repurchased 206,572 shares of our common stock for \$7.3 million to be held as treasury stock.
-As of December 25, 2021, we may purchase up to \$62.7 million of shares of our common stock under our share repurchase program.
+For the year ended December 31, 2022, we repurchased 1,767,070 shares of our common stock for \$50.7 million to be held as treasury stock.
+For the year ended December 25, 2021, we repurchased 206,572 shares of our common stock for \$7.3 million.
+As of December 31, 2022, we may purchase up to \$82.0 million of shares of our common stock under our share repurchase program.